Last Updated onStart Learning Become a Front-End Web Developer by studying part-time.

 Great salaries, high demand, airtight job security, and plenty of options for mobility are just some of the perks that come with a career in web development.
 Learning the skills you’ll need in order to earn these benefits can be challenging, but once you’ve got them, you’ll be surprised how many doors they can open.

-Speaking of salaries, front-end web developers have one of the most bankable skill sets on the job market today.
-According to Glassdoor, the national median salary for front-end developers tops more than $76,000.
-In markets where the competition for top tech talent is fierce, the median salary can climb above $100,000.
+Front-end web developers have one of the most bankable skill sets on the job market today.
+According to Paysa, the national average salary for front-end developers is about $103,000.

 But not all job markets are created equal.
 Location plays a major role in what you’ll ultimately earn as a front-end developer.
 In fact, according to data from Payscale, geographic location is the biggest factor affecting pay for front-end web developers—even more so than experience.